 Because Meru County is found on the foothills of the Mount Kenya, visitors and tourists can enjoy climbing to the epic peaks of Kenya’s highest mountain through the Chogoria route.
 The Meru National Park is a worthwhile attraction for game lovers, and so is Ithanguni – the 18th tallest mountain peak in Kenya, Meru National Museum, Semwe Salt lick, Vivvien Falls, Meru Bandas and Sacred Lake.

 It takes approximately 3 hours from Nairobi by road.
 You can also access Meru town from other towns; Nyeri-Nanyuki-Timau road, Nyeri-Embu-Meru road or the Nairobi- Makutano-Embu-Meru highway.
 The main means of public transport used is buses and passenger matatus.
 Two air strips serve this region; the Kinna airstrip inside Meru national park and another in Elsa Kopje luxury Safari tent – both used by privately serviced small aircrafts.

-The county is served by a number of leading shopping outlets and supermarket chains which include Tuskys, Nakumatt, Budget, Uchumi and Samrat supermarkets.
+The county is served by a number of leading shopping outlets and supermarket chains which include Tuskys, Sayen, Budget, Uchumi and Magunas supermarkets.
 Other shopping outlets include Jube and Kaka supermarkets.
 Most of these are found in several towns within the county including Nkubu and Meru town.